-Nimmisha advises clients on a range of claims including accidents at work, road traffic accidents, criminal injuries compensation authority claims, tripping accidents, dental claims, misdiagnosis of medical conditions and negligent operations.
+Nimmisha advises clients on a range of claims, including road traffic accidents, accidents at work, criminal injuries compensation authority claims, tripping accidents, dental claims and a variety of claims arising from clinical negligence against hospitals and doctors, including misdiagnosis of medical conditions, birth injuries and negligent operations.

 She also represents families at inquests and deals with accidents resulting in death and accidents whilst on holiday.

 Nimmisha has been representing clients in personal injury and clinical negligence claims since 2012.

 - PS v Lakehouse Contract (2018) – the claimant received compensation when a cupboard fell on her in local authority housing, some 4 years after it had been installed, resulting in injuries to her shoulder

 - PT v Virgin Active (2017) - Nimmisha succeeded in a Trial involving a slipping accident at the Defendant’s premises, where the client suffered a fracture to the elbow requiring surgery.

 - PAT (as personal representative of the estate of X, deceased) v Epsom and St Helier University hospitals NHS Trust (2017) – Nimmisha represented the family of the deceased at an inquest following a suspected misplaced nasogastric tube.
 A successful clinical negligence claim was also pursued

 - SS v Heathrow airport Ltd (2016) – the claimant received compensation having suffered a ligament sprain due to twisting her ankle on defective paving.
 She was left with permanent ankle instability